MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 ### Automate virtual machine updates

-Automating updates to systems will ensure they are protected from the latest malware and misconfiguration exploits.
+Automating updates to systems ensures they are protected from the latest malware and misconfiguration exploits.
 There is automatic updating with aid in the trusted platform verification process.

 Concentrate on [Azure Virtual Machine Maintenance and Updates](/azure/virtual-machines/maintenance-and-updates) to ensure your systems are hardened against configuration insecurities: